MinterTeam/minter-js-sdk/README.md

 ### .estimateCoinSell()
-Estimate how much coins you will get for selling some other coins.
+Estimate how many coins you will get for selling some other coins.

 ```js
 /**